Skip to content

 • SA-3 (MUST — addressed to spec authors). (originally C-000.38.)
 Every shape that flows on the wire or appears in a spec example — event vector, dispatch envelope, registration metadata, effect map, snapshot, hydration payload, trace event, fixture file — MUST have a schema in Spec-Schemas.md.

 • SA-4 (MUST — addressed to spec authors). (originally C-000.39.)
-Every Open Question in a per-Spec document MUST eventually resolve to either (a) a landed decision, or (b) an explicit "host-choice" framing naming the v1 CLJS reference's pick.
-Indefinite "we'll figure out X later" Open Questions are incompatible with 000 Goal 2 — AI-implementable from the spec alone and MUST be resolved before the corpus ships.
+Every item under a ## Open questions heading in a per-Spec document MUST be classified per the four-term vocabulary below; resolved items MUST move out of ## Open questions to ## Resolved decisions; indefinite "we'll figure out X later" items are incompatible with 000 Goal 2 — AI-implementable from the spec alone and MUST be resolved before the corpus ships.

 • SA-5 (MUST — addressed to spec authors and harness authors). (originally C-000.40.)
 A conformance fixture that fails because the spec is ambiguous MUST be classified as a spec defect, not an implementation defect.
 The remediation is to add the missing prose, schema, fixture, or host-profile-matrix entry.